rmporsch/rmporsch.github.io/_posts/output.md

+**Masters Programmes**

+[**Dissertation Cover Sheet**]{style="color: wbsblue"}

+**Degree Course:** Distance Learning MBA

+**Student ID Number:** 2068407

-# Open Source, Open Collaboration: A Statistical Analysis of Firm Interactions in Software Development.
+**Title:** Open Source, Open Collaboration: A Statistical Analysis of Firm Interactions in Software Development.

+**Dissertation Code:** IB984P

+**Submission Deadline:**

+**Word Count:** 10668

+**Number of Pages:** 35

+**\"I declare that this work is entirely my own in accordance with the University's Regulation 11 and the WBS guidelines on plagiarism and collusion.
+All external references and sources are clearly acknowledged and identified within the contents.
+No substatial part(s) of the work submitted here has also been submitted by me in other assessments for accredited courses of study, and I acknowledge that if this has been done it may result in me being reported for self-plagiarism and an appropriate reduction in marks may be made when marking this piece of work.\"**

 Introduction {#sec:intro}
 ============